jmardjuki/spiderweb/README.md

 Known issue: (28 March 2015)

-- Destroy not random enough due to usage of stack
+- Destroy by user does not remove the id from the stack

 To-Do:
 - Improve image
-- Timer based on the song | 5 min too long, tema too short, up-to var1?
+- Cut the song on different bar/ change the song
+- Fix major bugs
+- Improve CSS